cosmos/cosmos-sdk/docs/spec/governance/01_concepts.md

 Other modules may expand upon the governance module by implementing their own proposal types and handlers.
-These types are registered and processed through the governance module (eg. `ParamChangeProposal`).
-However, the actual implementation and state modifications that may result from the passing of these proposals are handled in each respective module.
+These types are registered and processed through the governance module (eg. `ParamChangeProposal`), which then execute the respective module's proposal handler when a proposal passes.
+This custom handler may perform arbitrary state changes.

 ## Vote